This is the

 Betty gets ready to entertain the students at her Detroit school.

-One of our very favorite photos of Betty here at BettyHuttonEstate.com,
+One of our very favorite photos of Betty here at BettyHuttonEstate.com, Betty doing what she loved best for the students!

 His Rocking Horse Is Solid Gold